 Education

-Ten incarcerated men earn college degrees while serving time in Illinois prison
+Ten men earn college degrees while serving time in Illinois prison

 Ten incarcerated men earned college degrees at Augustana College Prison Education Program while serving time in the Illinois prison.

-EAST MOLINE, Ill. — Ten incarcerated men at the East Moline Correctional Center have earned Bachelor of Arts degrees, marking a major milestone years in the making.
+EAST MOLINE, Ill. — Ten men serving time at the East Moline Correctional Center have earned Bachelor of Arts degrees, marking a major milestone years in the making.
 The graduates completed their studies through the Augustana College Prison Education Program, according to local ABC affiliate WQAD.

 The men received their diplomas during a commencement ceremony held Thursday, May 28, inside the minimum‑security facility.
 The event celebrated one of Illinois’ largest groups of incarcerated students to finish a full bachelor’s program while serving time.